Skip to main content

 How the solver-judge workflow works

-Here’s the high-level flow for a single task/prompt:
+Here’s the high-level flow for a single task:

 1. SolveN solver agents each receive the problem and generate a candidate solution in parallel.
 Below we take N=2 for simplicity.